iamvickynguyen/starter-snake-python/README.md

 	else:
 		kill_others()
 ```

+2. Chase tail
+TODO: follow our tail or their tail <br>

 ## Irene's Logic
 1. use heuristic to get the senario that has the highest score, then make a move <br>